Applying in Sweden

 A page with information on your appointment will be shown.

-Print and save this page as you will not receive a confirmation e mail.
+Print and save this page as you will not receive a confirmation e mail or a reference number.

-We recommend that you book from a computer rather than from a tablet or smartphone and use Explorer as a browser.
+We recommend that you book from a computer rather than from a tablet or smartphone and use Chrome as a browser.